What causes a chesty cough?

 Why do we get chesty coughs?

-There are tiny hair-like structures (cilia) that help to keep our airways clear from foreign particles in mucus or phlegm.2 When there is excess mucus in the airways that cannot be cleared in this way, we may develop a chesty, productive cough.
-This is the body’s response to remove excess mucus from the chest.3
+There are tiny hair-like structures (cilia) that help keep our airways clear from foreign particles in mucus or phlegm.3 When this mucus builds up and we cannot clear it, we may develop a chesty, productive cough.
+This is the body’s response to remove excess mucus.4

 Do I have a chesty cough?

 Identifying the type of cough you have is an important step in getting the right product.
-Some symptoms associated with chesty coughs are:
+Some symptoms associated with chesty coughs are:6

 - A wet, productive cough